1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (i) to notify the Organiser of any suspected infringement of the Event Marks, but not to take any steps or action whatsoever in relation to that suspected infringement unless requested to do so by the Organiser.

-(j) To notify the Organiser of the identity of its nominated speaker at the Event and the title of such speaker’s presentation not later than 12 (twelve) weeks before the scheduled date of the Event.
+(j) To notify the Organiser of the identity of its nominated speaker at the Event and the title of such speaker’s presentation in accordance with the Organiser’s reasonable requirements.

 5.2 The Sponsor has no right to sub-license, assign or otherwise dispose of any of the Sponsorship Rights, without the Organiser’s prior written consent.